|

 It houses over 5000 plant species, some of them rare or endangered.

-The garden is divided into twenty sections, each a micro-ecosystem of its own.
-For example, one section is dedicated to a thousand flower species from all over Korea.
-Another one represents a Japanese garden.
-There is even a part evoking the gardens of Victorian England, with a nice cottage included.
-Moreover, visitors can admire tropical plants in a dedicated greenhouse section.
+The garden is divided into twenty sections, each a micro-ecosystem.
+For instance, one section is dedicated to a thousand flower species from Korea, and another represents a Japanese garden.

 The arboretum is traversed by a fresh mountain stream, the gurgling of water adding to the relaxing atmosphere.